top of page

 STATE REBATES

-Efficiency Maine has several heat pump rebates available; however, several are only available to low-income homeowners.
+Efficiency Maine offers several heat pump rebates; however, some are available only to low-income homeowners.
 The income guidelines for Efficiency Maine are:

 Whole Home Heat Pumps

-The rebate structure only applies to whole-home heat pumps.
-This means that heat pumps must be sized for at least 80% of the home’s peak heating load to qualify for the rebate.
+For the non-ducted whole-home system, the heat pumps must be sized to at least 80% of the home’s peak heating load to qualify for the rebate.
 If the home already has a heat pump but needs a second to reach 80% of the heating load, that second heat pump would qualify for the rebate.
-In contrast, if a home has no heat pumps and only one heat pump is installed, it will most likely not qualify for the rebate.
+In contrast, if a home has no heat pumps or only one is installed, it will most likely not qualify for the rebate.
 The rebate also only applies to single-zone units, meaning one indoor unit per outdoor unit.
-Finally, the heat pump must be installed by an Efficiency Maine registered vendor, a list of which can be found here.
+Finally, the heat pump must be installed by an Efficiency Maine-registered vendor; a list of eligible vendors can be found here

 This initiative from Efficiency Maine helps low-income homeowners transition from heating with propane or kerosene to a ducted heat pump system, by covering $12,900 of the total $14,900 project costs.